Chris Morgan (footballer): Sheffield United

-On 8 November 2008, during a 2–1 defeat at former club Barnsley, Morgan elbowed Iain Hume as he was waiting for an aerial ball, and Hume suffered a fractured skull as a result whilst Morgan received only a yellow card.
+On 8 November 2008, during a 2–1 defeat at former club Barnsley, Morgan elbowed Iain Hume as he was waiting for an aerial ball, and Hume suffered a fractured skull as a result whilst Morgan received only a yellow cardcard.
 Hume underwent emergency surgery and spent 48 hours in the high-dependency unit of a Manchester hospital with life-threatening injuries.
 The Football Association chose not to charge Morgan as referee Andy D'Urso had shown Morgan a yellow card at the time of the incident; this was despite Barnsley Central MP Eric Illsley calling an Early day motion in Parliament for the FA to review their decision.
 Barnsley and Hume considered taking legal action against Morgan, who described the period since the incident as "a test of character".
-Morgan went on to make a total of 50 appearances throughout the 2008–09 campaign, helping the club to qualify for the play-offs with a third-place finish, however they lost 1–0 to Burnley in the play-off final at Wembley.
+Morgan went on to make a total of 50 appearances throughout the 2008–09 campaign, helping the club to qualify for the play-offs with a third-place finish, However, they lost 1–0 to Burnley in the play-off final at Wembley.

-He featured 40 times during the 2009–10 season as United finished two places outside the play-offs.
+He featured 40 times during the 2009–10 as United finished two places outside the play-offs.
 He played nine games at the start of the 2010–11 season under Gary Speed, making his final appearance in professional football in a 1–0 home defeat to Coventry City on 30 October.
-In July 2012, during the Blades' pre-season tour of Malta, Morgan announced his retirement from professional football as he had not appeared for the first team for almost two years due to a long-standing cruciate ligament problem and was now an established member of the coaching staff at Bramall Lane.
+In July 2012, during the Blades' pre-season tour of Malta, Morgan announced his retirement from professional football as he had not appeared for the first-team for almost two years due to a long-standing cruciate ligament problem and was now an established member of the coaching staff at Bramall Lane.

 Style of play

 Morgan was described by The Yorkshire Post as a "granite-hard, uncompromising defender".
-In November 2008 he severely injured Barnsley striker and Canadian international Iain Hume with an elbow to the head.
+In November 2008, he severely injured Barnsley striker and Canadian international Iain Hume with an elbow to the head.
 Hume sustained a fractured skull and internal bleeding.
 He was sent off six times each for Barnsley and Sheffield United, holding the club record for red cards at both clubs.